 In the wake of the Facebook-Cambridge Analytica affair and recent high-profile data breaches, we are at an inflection point.
 There are increasing calls to rethink regulation of the digital economy, Congress is considering several bills to overhaul the laws governing the collection and use of consumer data, and the impact of the GDPR will be felt in the US in less than a month.
 What’s more, a new slate of FTC Commissioners has just started work.

-Registration is now open for the 6th Annual Public Policy Symposium on the Law & Economics of Privacy and Data Security, where we tackle these issues with thought leaders from government, academia, think tanks, and industry.
+Join us on June 1 for the 6th Annual Symposium on the Law & Economics of Privacy and Data Security where we tackle these issues with thought leaders from government, academia, think tanks, and industry.

 The Third Annual Digital Information Policy Scholars Conference will be held on Friday, April 27, 2018 at George Mason University Antonin Scalia Law School in Arlington, Virginia.
 Registration and breakfast will start at 8:00 am, and the program will begin at 9:00 am.
 The conference is hosted by the Program on Economics & Privacy whose mission is to promote the sound application of economic analysis to issues surrounding the digital information economy through original research, policy outreach, and education.